Occupational Safety & Environmental Health Program

 - Fire Prevention & Control

 - Industrial Hygiene

 OSEH Advisory Committee

 All of the programs within the Department of Applied Engineering, Safety & Technology rely on current professionals to help shape the future of the curriculum.
 Leaders from the educational and industrial communities are selected to participate on advisory committees.
-Usually, advisory committees meet once in the spring and once in the fall to discuss curricular issues and to assist in other activities like accrediation compliance.
-If you are intersted in being included in an advisory committee, please contact the appropriate content area supervisor who appears at the top of this page.
+Usually, advisory committees meet once in the spring and once in the fall to discuss curricular issues and to assist in other activities like accreditation compliance.
+If you are interested in being included in an advisory committee, please contact the appropriate content area supervisor who appears at the top of this page.

 The OSEH program is one of only three schools in the nation that offers a degree that is accredited by the Accreditation Board for Engineering and Technology (ABET) under the Environmental, Health, and Safety Criteria.
 Graduates of the program are eligible for the Graduate Safety Practitioner (GSP) designation from the Board of Certified Safety Professionals (BCSP).